Kayli/logspub/politoto.md

 ## war

-- nationalism and modern war as a social engineering? technique
+- nationalism and modern proxy-wars as a social engineering? technique
   - petri-dish approach on global scale